 An analysis of blood samples from 1,600 military personnel showed those who committed suicide had, prior to suicide, significantly lower blood levels of DHA than personnel who did not commit suicide (Lewis, J Clin Psychiatry 2011).
 The population studied was predominantly male and the risk of suicide was found to be 62% greater among men with levels of serum DHA below 1.75% (% of total serum fatty acids) compared to those with higher levels.
 There was no such relationship with EPA levels.
 The researchers note that omega-3 fatty acid levels were generally low across the military personnel in the study, much lower than in the general population, and suggested that even greater risk reductions could be possible with higher serum levels of DHA.

-A study of U.S. medical students showed, over 12 weeks, that those who received high-dose omega-3 fatty acids (2,496 mg once daily providing 2,085 mg EPA and 348 mg DHA), had a 20% reduction in anxiety symptoms compared to those receiving placebo treatment.
+Fish oil supplementation was associated with a modest improvement in anxiety symptoms among people with a clinically diagnosed neuropsychiatric or major physical illness, according to an analysis of 19 controlled clinical trials.
+The association was weaker in people without a diagnosed disease and it was greater when the dose was 2,000 mg or more of EPA and DHA per day and the ratio of EPA/DHA was less than 60% (Su, JAMA Network Open 2018).
+Among the studies analyzed was one of U.S. medical students that showed, over 12 weeks, that those who received high-dose omega-3 fatty acids (2,496 mg once daily providing 2,085 mg EPA and 348 mg DHA) had a 20% reduction in anxiety symptoms compared to those receiving placebo treatment.
 Treated students also had a 14% decrease in a marker of inflammation (stimulated IL-6 production) (Kiecolt-Glaser, Brain Behav Immun 2011).
-The study intentionally used an extremely concentrated fish oil (supplied by OmegaBrite) high in EPA due to evidence that EPA has relatively stronger anti-inflammatory and antidepressant effects than DHA.
+The study intentionally used an extremely concentrated fish oil (supplied by OmegaBrite) high in EPA due to earlier evidence that EPA has relatively stronger anti-inflammatory and antidepressant effects than DHA.

 Fish oil may slightly blunt some responses to mental stress, according to a study of young men and women given a large amount of fish oil (9 grams daily providing 1,600 mg EPA and 1,100 mg DHA) for eight weeks.
 When the participants were asked perform math calculations as quickly as possible for 5 minutes (a mental stress test), the mean heart rate increased by 3 beats less per minute after fish oil therapy than when the test had been taken at the beginning of the study, before therapy.
 The increase in total nervous activity (measured by nerve activity in the leg) was also significantly less after fish oil therapy.
 A control group, given olive oil instead of fish oil, did not have these reductions in heart rate and nervous activity (Carter, Am J Physiol 2013).
 However, in another study, fish oil was not found to be helpful.
 In the study, 90 men and women in Australia with self-reported chronic moderate to high levels of work stress took four capsules daily of predominately EPA fish oil (4 grams daily providing 2,200 mg of EPA and 440 mg of DHA) for three months.
 Those taking the fish oil did not experience reductions in psychological stress compared to those taking placebo (olive oil) (Bradbury, Front Pharmacol 2017).
 There was also no improvement in other measures of stress, such as the ratio of cortisol to DHEA and levels of inflammatory cytokines.